Create and Configure AWS Lambda Functions

 Connect to private resources in a VPC

-Applications that access RDS databases, ElastiCache clusters, or internal APIs need VPC configuration to place the function in private subnets.
+Functions that access RDS databases or internal APIs need VPC configuration to join private subnets and communicate with resources that aren’t publicly accessible.

 import * as pulumi from "@pulumi/pulumi";